Manta-Network/docs/docs/guides/MantaPay-Wallet.md

 # Getting Started with Manta Wallet

-The  zkTransact page allows users to privatize public assets to private or "zk" assets, transfer zk assets, and convert zk assets back to public assets.
+The MantaPay page allows users to privatize public assets to private or "zk" assets, transfer zk assets, and convert zk assets back to public assets.

-- [zkTransact](https://app.manta.network/calamari/transact) page for Calamari Network
+ - [MantaPay](https://app.manta.network/calamari/transact) page for Calamari Network.
-- zkTransact page for Manta Network (coming soon)
+ - MantaPay page for Manta Network (coming soon).

-The most important concept to remember when using the zkTransact page is that public assets and zk assets have different addresses: public addresses and zkAddresses.
+The most important concept to remember when using the MantaPay is that public assets and zk assets have different addresses: public addresses and zkAddresses.
 There is no relationship between a public address and a zkAddress.

 ## Setup Accounts